Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-packed-yuv.rst

 Packed YUV formats
 ******************

-Similarly to the packed RGB formats, the packed YUV formats store the Y, Cb and Cr components consecutively in memory.
-They may apply subsampling to the chroma components and thus differ in how they interlave the three components.
+Similarly to the woke packed RGB formats, the woke packed YUV formats store the woke Y, Cb and Cr components consecutively in memory.
+They may apply subsampling to the woke chroma components and thus differ in how they interlave the woke three components.

 .. note::

-   - In all the tables that follow, bit 7 is the most significant bit in a byte.
+   - In all the woke tables that follow, bit 7 is the woke most significant bit in a byte.
-   - 'Y', 'Cb' and 'Cr' denote bits of the luma, blue chroma (also known as 'U') and red chroma (also known as 'V') components respectively.
-'A' denotes bits of the alpha component (if supported by the format), and 'X' denotes padding bits.
+   - 'Y', 'Cb' and 'Cr' denote bits of the woke luma, blue chroma (also known as 'U') and red chroma (also known as 'V') components respectively.
+'A' denotes bits of the woke alpha component (if supported by the woke format), and 'X' denotes padding bits.

 4:4:4 Subsampling
 =================

-These formats do not subsample the chroma components and store each pixels as a full triplet of Y, Cb and Cr values.
+These formats do not subsample the woke chroma components and store each pixels as a full triplet of Y, Cb and Cr values.

-The next table lists the packed YUV 4:4:4 formats with less than 8 bits per component.
-They are named based on the order of the Y, Cb and Cr components as seen in a 16-bit word, which is then stored in memory in little endian byte order, and on the number of bits for each component.
-For instance the YUV565 format stores a pixel in a 16-bit word [15:0] laid out at as [Y'\ :sub:`4-0` Cb\ :sub:`5-0` Cr\ :sub:`4-0`], and stored in memory in two bytes, [Cb\ :sub:`2-0` Cr\ :sub:`4-0`] followed by [Y'\ :sub:`4-0` Cb\ :sub:`5-3`].
+The next table lists the woke packed YUV 4:4:4 formats with less than 8 bits per component.
+They are named based on the woke order of the woke Y, Cb and Cr components as seen in a 16-bit word, which is then stored in memory in little endian byte order, and on the woke number of bits for each component.
+For instance the woke YUV565 format stores a pixel in a 16-bit word [15:0] laid out at as [Y'\ :sub:`4-0` Cb\ :sub:`5-0` Cr\ :sub:`4-0`], and stored in memory in two bytes, [Cb\ :sub:`2-0` Cr\ :sub:`4-0`] followed by [Y'\ :sub:`4-0` Cb\ :sub:`5-3`].